hela-cytoswap/swap-router-contracts/bug-bounty.md

 To be eligible for a reward under this Program, you must:

-- Discover a previously unreported, non-public vulnerability that would result in a loss of and/or lock on any ERC-20 token on Uniswap V2 or V3 (but not on any third party platform) and that is within the scope of this Program.
+- Discover a previously unreported, non-public vulnerability that would result in a loss of and/or lock on any ERC-20 token on Cytoswap V2 or V3 (but not on any third party platform) and that is within the scope of this Program.
 Vulnerabilities must be distinct from the issues covered in the Trail of Bits or ABDK audits.
 - Be the first to disclose the unique vulnerability to [security@uniswap.org](mailto:security@uniswap.org), in compliance with the disclosure requirements above.
-If similar vulnerabilities are reported within the same 24 hour period, rewards will be split at the discretion of Uniswap Labs.
+If similar vulnerabilities are reported within the same 24 hour period, rewards will be split at the discretion of Cytoswap Labs.
 - Provide sufficient information to enable our engineers to reproduce and fix the vulnerability.
 - Not engage in any unlawful conduct when disclosing the bug, including through threats, demands, or any other coercive tactics.
 - Not exploit the vulnerability in any way, including through making it public or by obtaining a profit (other than a reward under this Program).
-- Make a good faith effort to avoid privacy violations, destruction of data, interruption or degradation of Uniswap V2 or V3.
+- Make a good faith effort to avoid privacy violations, destruction of data, interruption or degradation of Cytoswap V2 or V3.
 - Submit only one vulnerability per submission, unless you need to chain vulnerabilities to provide impact regarding any of the vulnerabilities.
 - Not submit a vulnerability caused by an underlying issue that is the same as an issue on which a reward has been paid under this Program.
 - Not be one of our current or former employees, vendors, or contractors or an employee of any of those vendors or contractors.